RackTables/racktables-contribs/full_row_view/README.md

 # Installation

-* just throw full_row_view.php, custom.php in the the plugins directory of your racktables installation
-* create a css directory in the plugins directory and copy custom.css over
+* Copy the contents of the plugins/ directory to the RackTables plugins/ directory.
 * you can apply a patch to wwwroot/inc/interface.php to rotate labels in vertical boxes (Blades and stuff)
 * open a rack row in the racktables web frontend, there should be a tab "Full Row View", enjoy.